OptimalBPM/of/README.md

 # Features

 * Messaging (messaging between different components in a multi-user system is not only a chat function)
-* Settings and resource management - There is a
+* Settings and resource management - Tree structure
+* JSON Schema based integrity control
+* Centralized schema and input form management using [JSON Schema](http://json-schema.org/) and [Angular Schema Form](https://github.com/json-schema-form/angular-schema-form)
 * Users and groups
 * Permissions
 * Rights